department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-active-duty.md

 -----

 ### How do I get these benefits?
 You need to apply.
 [Apply for benefits](/education/apply-for-education-benefits/).
 You may receive benefits for up to 8 semesters (4 years) of traditional academic education.
-The benefits, paid monthly, depend upon the following factors:
+The benefits are paid monthly and depend upon the following factors:

-- length of service
+- Length of service
-- type of training
+- Type of training
-- your category (as defined below)
+- Your category (as defined below)
-- college-fund eligibility
+- College-fund eligibility
-- your contribution to the $600 Buy-Up program
+- Your contribution to the $600 Buy-Up program

 #### Several related funding or training programs fall under the MGIB-AD umbrella: